Lessons of Darkness and the First Gulf War

 The stylization of the horror in *Lessons of Darkness* means that the images penetrate deeper than the CNN footage ever could, something that bothered audiences in Germany a great deal.
 When *Lessons of Darkness* was shown at the Berlin Film Festival, with one voice nearly 2,000 people rose up in an angry roar against me.
 They accused me of 'aestheticizing' the horror and hated the film so much that when I walked down the aisle of the cinema I was spat at.
 They said the film was dangerously authoritarian, so I decided to be authoritarian at my very best.
 I stood before them and said, 'Mr Dante did the same in his inferno and Mr Goya did it in his paintings, and Brueghel and Bosch too.'
 You should have heard the uproar.(Paul Cronin and Herzog)

 Herzog is a champion of blurring of lines between documentary film and fictional narrative, and has given his opinions on the differences between what he calls 'accountants truth and 'ecstatic truth' in almost every interview that he has given (Herzog).
 I at least agreed that 'objectivity' in the production of images was generally a façade, regardless of the ethics of the producer.
 Lessons of Darkness attracted me on my first viewings because of how it used reconfigured images from the real world- harnessing their power to create something new and universal out of something specific.
 The political context of the movie troubled me, however.
-Also Herzog's passion for the collection of images, "for the memory of mankind (missing reference)," also makes me wonder– should images really be stripped of their context for posterity?
+Also Herzog's passion for the collection of images, "for the memory of mankind (Herzog and Ames, p.104)," also makes me wonder– should images really be stripped of their context for posterity?
 Is the acquisition of images itself a colonial enterprise?
 If the basic provocation of the film is that everyone who watches it knows where the images actually came from, and their circumstances have been removed in order to see them in a new light during a time in which they were otherwise fodder for propagandists, should that context remain erased for an imagined future viewer who does not know what we know?
 Now, over thirty years later, the film found itself as part of an ill-conceived art exhibition at MoMA's PS1 art space in New York that was protested for a number of reasons, including the 'toxic philanthropy' of its board chairperson, war profiteer and owner (through his private equity firm) of Blackwater (Mostafa Heddaya and Sahakian).
 This framing doesn't help the film's link to future viewers.

 Trin T. Minh-Ha's early film Reassemblage uses ethnographic footage of the Senegalese Sereer people in their daily routines and dwellings, shot by the director, but reconfigured- chopped and spliced along with Minh-Ha's personal narration.
 In this way, a film form previously associated with 'objectivity' decidedly removes itself from that claim.
 Where Herzog universalizes the specific, Minh-Ha personalizes it.